tpmn/gat/ScriptGuide_EN/README.md

 **ERROR**

 - It means there was an error during the process.
-- Check the request format is right.
+- Check if the request format is right.

 ----